 - Incompetence – Defendants who cannot understand the legal proceedings or effectively assist their lawyers are not competent.
 If a defendant remains incompetent for 1/3 of the maximum possible sentence, not to exceed 15 months, they are entitled to have the case dismissed.
 Hospitalization or other mental health treatment after the dismissal is not required.

-The alibi defense – The alibi defense is when the defendant claims to be innocent because he or she was in some other specific place at the time when the crime occurred.
+- The alibi defense – The alibi defense is when the defendant claims to be innocent because he or she was in some other specific place at the time when the crime occurred.
 Using this defense often means you have evidence and an eyewitness or other evidence can establish proof that you were somewhere else when the crime occurred.
-With sufficient evidence, the alibi defense is a powerful.
+With sufficient evidence, the alibi defense is powerful.
 The prosecution is entitled to notice in advance of trial that alibi will be the defense and what witnesses will be testifying on that issue.
 The prosecution will then have to present evidence, if possible, to rebut the defense.

-The entrapment defense – When law enforcement or its agents induce an otherwise law abiding person to commit a crime that he or she would not likely have committed without the inducement, this is called “entrapment.”
-However, if the government provided an opportunity for a crime to happen and a person takes advantage of that situation, this is not considered entrapment since the person is ready and willing to commit a crime.
-Entrapment is generally a challenging defense to present and judges are very critical of these claims.
+- The entrapment defense – When law enforcement or its agents induce an otherwise law-abiding person to commit a crime that he or she would not likely have committed without the inducement, this is called “entrapment.”
+However, if the government provided an opportunity for a crime to happen, and a person takes advantage of that situation, this is not considered entrapment since the person is ready and willing to commit a crime.
+Entrapment is generally a challenging defense to present, and judges are very critical of these claims.
 It often only usually works if the defendant has little or no previous criminal history or no criminal history that is similar to the current charges.
-Judges in Oakland County, Wayne County, Macomb County, Livingston County and Washtenaw County have demonstrated a real aversion to this defense but it is still viable if presented credibly and by a highly competent, aggressive criminal defense lawyer.
+Judges in Oakland County, Wayne County, Macomb County, Livingston County, and Washtenaw County have demonstrated a real aversion to this defense.
+However, it is still viable if presented credibly and by a highly competent, aggressive criminal defense lawyer.